StevenWeir038/Scientia-Geographia-Quiz/README.md

 ## Code Reusability & Site Layout
-Extensive use was made off flexbox to position elements and were possible classes within the html was used to inject most of the CSS styles into the page.
+Extensive use was made off flexbox to position elements and were possible classes within the html were used to inject most of the CSS styles into the page.
 This reduced the size and complexity of the CSS used.

 ```html